Le-Space/BlockPro/README.md

 8. **Attack Scenarios and how to prevent it**
   - attacker removes seel and writes non-legit data the blockchain, sells not produced KWH-Token or doesn't pay for the in reality produced electricity
   - 51% Blockchain attack
-9. Other blockchain based projects
+9. **Other blockchain based projects**
   - EnergyWeb http://energyweb.org/
-10. Questions & Concerns
+10. **Questions, concerns, thoughts**
+  - how to solve price instability of traded KW/h in DOI?
+Can we implement a automatic price adjustmet when DOI to EUR/Dollar or BTC changes?
+  - do we need an automated interface to another crypto exchange to automatically sell DOI to the current price?
   - electricity can only be sold for the future and not for the past
   - what should happen if a consumer concumes energy he didn't pay for?
   - what happens with energy the producer produced but didn't sell?
+  - who can make a list of exchanges and their conditions to list Doichain?